Did you know that starting in January 2021 there are going to be new requirements regarding energy performance for all new buildings?

 - no low-efficiency fossil crucibles are used for heating.

 One of these nearly zero-energy building components is being investigated by leading researcher Stanislavs Gendelis in the Institute of Numerical modelling.
-In the postDoc project Nearly Zero-energy building factual energy consumption analysis and required energy efficiency improvements (Nr.
-184.108.40.206/VIAA/3/19/505) Stanislavs analyses the use of renewable energy.
+In the postDoc project Analysis of the actual energy consumption of zero energy buildings and development of the necessary energy efficiency improvement solutions (Nr.
+22.214.171.124/VIAA/3/19/505) Stanislavs analyses the use of renewable energy.

 Several different solar panels have been set up in the botanical garden in the University of Latvia as well as a few different types of batteries: